PWG-Extension/WrapperStats/README.md

 Extension:		Wrapper Stats

-Description:	Extension displays a single block divided into the tabs "Who in online", "Statistics", "Birthdays".
+Description:	Extension displays a single block divided into the tabs "Who is online", "Statistics", "Birthdays".

 Version:		1.0.0 / 08.04.2018